tor4z/as_sel/README.md

 Signed integers are represented in binary with the same amount of bits as unsigned integers.
 This means, of course, that the sign must be set in one of the bits of the integer.
 Signed integers store the sign in the MSB (most significant bit).
 This means that, while 00000001 converts to 1 in decimal, 10000001 converts to -127.
 I will discuss why it is -127 and not -1 or -2 later in the article.
 When the processor performs subtraction, It wraps around if the subtraction goes below 00000000 or above 11111111.
 Therefore, if you subtract a negative number from a positive one, or subtract a positive number from a negative one, there is the possibility that the answer will overflow over the boundary.
 For example, 100 - (-100) is equal to 200, but the highest value an 8 bit signed integer can be is 127, so 200 will wrap through the upper boundary and end up as a negative number, even though it should be positive.
 The same problem occurs with -100 - 100; It wraps through the low end and ends up positive when it should be negative, causing an underflow.
 Note that an underflow also sets the overflow flag, and overflow will refer to both overflows and underflows further in the article.
 The CPU checks for this, and sets the overflow flag if it occurs.

+For signed integers, the overflow flag is used when an overflow condition is present (the resulting value is less than the minimum negative value, or greater than the maximum positive value allowed).

 Carry Flag:

 The carry flag is set when, if both operands are interpreted as unsigned integers, the first one is greater.
 This is easy to determine because it occurs whenever the subtraction passes through 00000000 into the higher range (11111111).
 For example, 00000001 - 00000010 = 11111111, so carry is set.
 However, 00000010 - 00000001 = 00000001, so carry is not set.

+For unsigned integers, the carry flag is set when an addition results in a carry condition in the binary addition (the result is larger than the maximum value allowed).

 [See also](https://www.hellboundhackers.org/articles/read-article.php?article_id=729)

 ### POPing and PUSHing all the register